View FREE Lessons!

 Ownership interest is decided by the percentage of shares owned by an investor.
 Peter owns 66.7% of the shares, so he owns 66.7% of GC Ratings.
 Jake owns the remaining 33.3% of the shares, so he owns one-third of the company.
 Note that TF Bank does not have any ownership interest because it does not own any stock.

 Companies can issue common stock or preferred stock.
 Common shareholders participate more in a company’s success or failure.
 Generally, when income increases companies pay a higher dividend and the stock appreciates.
 However, when income decreases, a company’s board of directors may choose to cut the dividend, and the stock’s value may depreciate.
 Common shareholders also elect their company’s board of directors and may vote on other important corporate matters.

 Preferred shareholders are also owners of a company, but they normally do not have a voting right.
-Investors may buy preferred stock because it has a higher level of protection than common stock.
+Investors may buy a preferred stock because it has a higher level of protection than common stock.
 It is possible for owners of common and preferred shares to lose their entire investment if a company becomes insolvent, but preferred owners have an added layer of protection.
 If a company files for bankruptcy and sells off its assets, the preferred shareholders are paid before the common shareholders.
 However, creditors are paid first, so they line up behind bondholders and other creditors.
 Preferred shareholders receive fixed dividend payments, which must be paid before the common shareholders.
 This is added protection, but also offers less potential for growth than common shares, which is why the price of preferred stock normally fluctuates less than the price of common shares.